-New Jersey personal injury lawyers Moshe Maimon and Leah Kagan from the law firm of Levy Konigsberg LLP(“LK”) won the verdict on November 1, 2013, in the Superior Court of New Jersey, Law Division, Middlesex County, on behalf of Steven Kaenzig and his wife Linda.
+New Jersey personal injury lawyers from the firm of Levy Konigsberg LLP (“LK”), including Moshe Maimon, won the verdict on November 1, 2013, in the Superior Court of New Jersey, Law Division, Middlesex County, on behalf of Steven Kaenzig and his wife Linda.
 At the conclusion of a three-week trial, the jury determined that Whittaker, Clark & Daniels, Inc. – the primary supplier of talc for use in consumer cosmetic products, including Old Spice and Desert Flower, manufactured by The Shulton Company in New Jersey – failed to warn Steven Kaenzig of the health hazards of asbestos in its talc and that this failure to warn caused his mesothelioma.

 Steven Kaenzig, 47, who was diagnosed in 2011 with malignant peritoneal mesothelioma – a rare form of cancer caused almost exclusively by asbestos exposure – was exposed to asbestos carried home on the work clothes of his father, Wilfred “Wiz” Kaenzig, who worked at the Old Spice plant in Mays Landing, during the first eight years of his life, from 1967 to 1975.
 The Appellate Division noted that Wiz Kaenzig’s employment (and therefore Steven Kaenzig’s exposure to asbestos-containing talc) ended in 1975 when the Shulton Mays Landing talc operation relocated to Tennessee due to “complaints from purchasers of some of Shulton’s ‘high-priced’ products that its product containers were coated with talc dust.”